Current Openings at RudieSec

 What you’ll be building:

-The selected candidate will own the work of our quantitative and time-series modeling direction across E-TIE’s analytic layers, with heavy emphasis on clarity, evaluation, and operational usefulness.
-Our prototype-to-production + path will include a Kanban, continuous improvement-based process that evolves as the threat environment shifts and client requirements grow.
+Our build path will follow a Kanban-based, continuous-improvement process that evolves as the threat environment shifts and client requirements grow.
 Iterative modeling will be the norm.

 Core responsibilities include: